M-1 Student Visa Application Guide for U.S. Vocational Programs

 Securing Admission to a SEVP-Certified School

-The process of applying for an M-1 visa begins with enrolling in a school in the United States that has been accredited by the Student and Exchange Visitor Program (SEVP) to admit international students.
-SEVP certification is proof that the institution meets certain requirements and will be in a position to offer adequate support to foreign students.
+To apply for an M-1 visa, first enroll in a U.S. school accredited by the Student and Exchange Visitor Program (SEVP) for international students.
+SEVP certification ensures that the institution meets specific requirements and provides adequate support for foreign students.

-Once a student has been accepted into a SEVP-certified school and has indicated the intention to attend as required by the school through the payment of any enrollment deposit, the school will issue the I-20 Certificate of Eligibility.
-This form will be created using the SEVIS system and will be forwarded to you as a student or an exchange visitor.
+After you are accepted into a SEVP-certified school and pay any required enrollment deposit, the school will issue the I-20 Certificate of Eligibility using the SEVIS system.
+This form will be sent to you as a student or exchange visitor.

-Make sure that you keep the I-20 form safe since it is an important document in the visa application process.
-The immigration officials will nonetheless insist on the hard copy even though they will check on the details on the online SEVIS system.
-However, it is crucial to avoid charging any fees for providing the Form I-20 at the school.
+Keep your I-20 form safe, as it is essential for the visa application process.
+Immigration officials will require the hard copy, even though they will verify the details in the online SEVIS system.
+Additionally, do not pay any fees for obtaining the Form I-20 from the school.

 Preparing Your M-1 Visa Application